Apostolic Catholic Church (Philippines): National Shrine of Ina Poon Bato

 The National Shrine of Ina Poon Bato (Pambansang Dambana ng Ina Poon Bato) is one of the main cathedrals of the Apostolic Catholic Church and serves as the pontifical seat of Patriarch Juan Almario E.M.
 Calampiano.
 The shrine also houses multiple administrative offices of the church.

 The shrine was preceded by a chapel built in the 1980s at the northern end of the EDSA dedicated to Our Lady of Ina Poon Bato.
 The chapel was demolished during the construction of the MRT-3 and its last train station, but a shrine was constructed as a replacement.
 Although the shrine was initially intended only as a temporary replacement, it became the national shrine and headquarters of the Apostolic Catholic Church in the subsequent years.
 The canonization of Patriarch John Florentine occurred at the shrine on 1 August 2021.

 Shrine of the Paraclete

 The Shrine of the Paraclete is one of the main cathedrals of the Apostolic Catholic Church and serves as the pontifical seat of Patriarch Juan Almario E.M.
 Calampiano.
 The shrine also houses multiple administrative offices of the church.

 The Shrine of the Paraclete was established as an important secondary church within the Apostolic Catholic Church and was built in early 2022.

 Doctrine

 The Apostolic Catholic Church treats the Sacrament of Holy Sealing as the Baptism of Fire and Spirit.
-All members of the church undergoes this sealing in order for them to be recognized as a full-fledged member.
+All members of the church undergo this sealing in order to be recognized as full-fledged members.
 The church believes that by divine revelation, the third person of the Trinity called himself with the name Ingkong and manifested himself in the Philippines through Maria De Teruel.
 Members are referred to as apo or tinatakan.